 B), or are not working (Panel C) that attribute the listed reasons for their change in work situation.
 Survey respondents are able to select as many reasons as apply; thus, the total may be greater than 100%.
 Column 1 is among women who never have children.
 Column 2 is among men who never have children.
 Column 3 is the female-male difference among individuals who never have children.
 Column 4 is among women who ever have children.
-Column 5 is among men who ever have children.
+Column 5 is among men who ever Notes: This table gives the fraction of individuals who have changed jobs since the previous survey wave (Panel A), work outside their Ph.D. field of study (Panel have children.
 Column 6 is the female-male difference among individuals who ever have children.
-Note